herf/spdurl/README.md

     spd1,380,10,uwi,4,uJuIuI4m68488W_h-38t7c6S6J5A3i4M4G4G3N1u0Hx-w0v0uwuFtmr-qsp2ohncrBvsxz2j

-To decode this we can easily get the original data back:
+Decoding this string is easy, giving the original data back:

 ```
 var spdagain = spdurl.decodeSPD(enc);
 ```

-You can optionally add metadata, so here is a date, location, and a name (now 132 bytes):
+Metadata is optional, so here is a date, location, and a name (now 132 bytes):

 	spd1,380,10,uwi,4,uJuIuI4m68488W_h-38t7c6S6J5A3i4M4G4G3N1u0Hx-w0v0uwuFtmr-qsp2ohncrBvsxz2j,d1601573778,ni1Studio%20Sample,l34:-118.5

 #### Features (and Limits)

+* Value encoding:
-* Values are stored with 12 bits of precision, gamma-encoded (they use two bytes once base64 encoded)
+  * Stored with 12 bits of precision (they use two bytes once base64 encoded)
-* All values share a single exponent
-* Values are gamma-encoded to enhance the precision of smaller values
+  * Gamma-encoded to enhance the precision of smaller values
+  * Use a shared exponent to set the scale
-* Samples are uniformly spaced by wavelength, but any wavelength range is allowed (e.g., visible light is 380-780nm)
+* Samples must be uniformly spaced by wavelength, but any wavelength range is allowed (e.g., visible light is 380-780nm)
-* A web-safe base64 is used (RFC 4648)
+* Web-safe base64 is used (RFC 4648)
-* No limits on size are provided, however some browsers will discard more than 2KB.
+* No limits on size are enforced, however some browsers will discard more than 2KB.

 #### Metadata

+* Required
   * The "kind" of SPD must be indicated using a dictionary of types (the default is "uW/cm^2" and is abbreviated "uwi")
   * A version number for future revisions
+* Optional metadata:
+  * Name of sample
-* Optional metadata: location, name of sample, date (in UTC unix time)
+  * Date (in UTC unix time)
+  * Location (lat, long)

 #### Compression rate

-This method is rather simple, but even against sophisticated compression algorithms (e.g., zstd), this library produces encodings that can be half the size.
+Compared with sophisticated compression algorithms (e.g., zstd), this library produces encodings that can be half the size.

 For instance, given 401 values from an LED (380-780nm):